1. Home

 Final Thoughts

 The opportunity for remote work is plentiful for pharmacists.
-As always, there will always be a learning curve regardless of your previous background or if you are a new graduate.
-A work from home or hybrid position is indeed very desirable.
+There will always be a learning curve regardless of your previous background or if you are a new graduate.
+A work-from-home or hybrid position is indeed very desirable.
 However, always weigh the pros against the cons when deciding to make a switch in your career.
 Start your search early and research the different positions.

 Some positions require additional certifications and qualifications.
-This article was intended to provide insight into what’s out there and some others we haven’t covered.
+This article is intended to provide insight into what’s out there and others we haven’t covered.
+Also, be sure to check out our article on alternative careers for pharmacists.

-Network with those not just in the pharmacy profession but in the healthcare world, too.
-Think about the different reasons why you want to make a switch to a different position.
+Network with those in the pharmacy profession and the healthcare world, too.
+Think about the different reasons you want to switch to a different position.
 A remote pharmacist position can be available for those who want it.

 portrait of Hong Chen